PICurv 0.1.0

 In InitializeEulerianState:

-• StartStep == 0:
+• eulerian_field_source=solve and StartStep == 0 consumes initial_conditions.

-• eulerian_field_source=analytical: uses analytical initializer.
+• eulerian_field_source=analytical consumes the analytical initializer.

 Operational note: